dataminer-site/dataminer-site.github.io/docs/archive/0.9/extensions/mysql.md

 title: MySQL Scanner Extension
 ---

-The [`mysql` extension](https://github.com/duckdb/duckdb_mysql) allows DuckDB to directly read and write data from/to a running MySQL instance.
+The [`mysql` extension](https://github.com/duckdb/duckdb_mysql) allows DataMiner to directly read and write data from/to a running MySQL instance.
 The data can be queried directly from the underlying MySQL database.
-Data can be loaded from MySQL tables into DuckDB tables, or vice versa.
+Data can be loaded from MySQL tables into DataMiner tables, or vice versa.

 ## Installing and Loading